devrand/COVID-19-operational-forecast/README.md

 Plotly Dash Python app implementation of the operational hindcast/forecast model of COVID-19 deaths using MCMC parameter estimation by James D Annan: https://github.com/jdannan/COVID-19-operational-forecast

+An online app is daily updated at: https://patternizer-covid19-forecast.herokuapp.com/

 ## Contents

 * `app.py` - main script to be run with Python 3.6+